-In the first lecture, starting from the case study of the vibrating string, we first review harmonic sounds and timbre in the context of signal theory.
+In the first lecture, starting from the case study of the vibrating string, we first review harmonic sounds and timbre in the context of Signal Theory.
+We then introduce the psychoacoustic notions of "roughness", Critical Bandwidth and Discrimination Limen.
+The sensations of consonance and dissonance for dyads are introduced by means of demonstrations and tests, including software simulations.

 The second lecture is devoted to the physical theories trying to justify the Western music dyad's rankings for consonance and dissonance.

 In the third lecture, we review the properties of the different scales that have been proposed over time.
-We discuss the Pythagorean scale, the just intonation scale and the various temperaments, from the mesotonic to the equal one.
-We introduce microtones and the 24-Tone Equal Temperament.
+We discuss the Pythagorean scale, the Just Intonation scale and a number of temperaments, from the meantone to the equal one.
+We introduce microtones and temperaments with more than 12 notes per octave.
 Demonstration will be given for chords in the different temperaments and for microtonal chords.

 At the end of the series, the scientist-musician will acquire a deeper awareness of the art of playing and composing music.